 That’s why my husband and I once decided to try a little experiment.
 For one week, we would say yes to the inspirations that came our way.
 At the end of the week, we compared notes to see what had happened.

-Instead of brushing opportunities aside as unimportant, we took action right away.
+Instead of brushing opportunities aside as unimportant, we acted on them.

-If you feel curious about the quiet voice within you, try this:
+If you are curious about listening to your inner voice, try this:

-For one week, say yes to the small inspirations that appear in your life.
+For one week, say yes to the opportunities that appear in your life.
+Start with the small ones, and dare to follow the bigger ones.

 See where it leads.

-You might be surprised how much more alive life begins to feel.
+You might be surprised how much more alive you’ll begin to feel.

 And if you do try it, I’d love to hear what happens.